UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 #### `RestDataWrapperCompanion`

 `RestDataWrapperCompanion` is a handy base companion class which you can use for data types which simply wrap another type.
-It will establish a relation between the wrapping and wrapped types so that all implicits for the wrapping type are automatically derived from corresponding implicits for the wrapped type.
+It will establish a relation between the wrapping and wrapped types so that all REST-related implicits for the wrapping type are automatically derived from corresponding implicits for the wrapped type.

 ```scala
 case class UserId(id: String) extends AnyVal